rkkushwaha/gmail-clone/README.md

 Step 1: Click on login by gmail account
 Step 2: Compose the mail & send
-Step 3: To logout click on Profile icon
+Step 3: To logout click on Profile icon.